meetoseh/backend/docs/db/inapp_notifications.md

 - Welcome to Oseh (`oseh_ian_7_3gJYejCkpQTunjRcw-Mg`) is a basic informational prompt.
 Actions:

+  - `customized`: not a real action, sent when the frontend swaps the copy based on the users interest. has extra `{"interest": "string"}`
   - `next`

 - Post-Class Swap (`oseh_ian_jOA1ODKI03zEY3-jrmPH1Q`) swaps out the post-class